Remotes/Remotes/README.md

 - position.x: X co-ordinate of the gesture starting touch (px)
 - position.y: Y co-ordinate of the gesture starting touch (px)
-- sourceWidth: Width of the source broswer window (px)
+- sourceWidth: Width of the source browser window (px)
-- sourceHeight: Height of the source broswer window (px)
+- sourceHeight: Height of the source browser window (px)

 (the other events don't have a specific position attached to them)